View Pearl Maier's Obituary on www.swtimes.com/ and share memories

 Pearl Maier

-Pearl Elizabeth Maier passed away Dec.
+Pearl Elizabeth Maier was born Aug.
+5, 1938, to the late George Woodrow and Mary Elizabeth Maier of Spiro.
+She passed away Dec.
 13, 2019.
-She was born Aug.
-5, 1938, to the late George and Woodrow and Mary Elizabeth Maier of Spiro.
-She was a member of the Church of God in Spiro.
+She was a member of Church of God in Spiro.

 She was preceded in death by her parents and a sister, Georgia Winter.

 Memorial service will be held at 10 a.m.
 Tuesday, Dec.
-17, 2019, at Lewis Funeral Chapel in Fort Smith, with Revs.
+17, 2019, at Lewis Funeral Chapel in Fort Smith, with the Revs.
 Van Paul Barkley and Fred Beasley officiating.
+Arrangements are under the direction of Lewis Funeral Chapel in Fort Smith.

 Family will greet friends beginning at 9 a.m.
 Tuesday, prior to the service.